 Among the red-light schools: Brown University, New York University, the University of Michigan-Ann Arbor and University of Notre Dame.

-Schools: University of Notre Dame Brown University George Mason University New York University Purdue University Northwest University of North Florida Western State Colorado University University of North Carolina – Chapel Hill University of Michigan – Ann Arbor Purdue University
+Schools: University of Notre Dame Brown University George Mason University New York University Purdue University Northwest University of North Florida Western Colorado University University of North Carolina – Chapel Hill University of Michigan – Ann Arbor Purdue University